 The Program budget may be reduced if it appears unlikely that the Program budget will be exhausted.
 The Program budget may be determined to be underperforming, after a review of commitments, Program goals, participation levels, performance trends and other relevant factors.
 The Program budget reductions shall be limited to 10% within any 60-day period.
 The Program budget shall not be reduced by more than 25% within any 180-day period.

-For Fiscal Year 2023, the proposed Comfort Partners program statewide budget has increased by $8.57M from the previous fiscal year.
+For Fiscal Year 2023, the Comfort Partners program statewide budget increased by $8.57M from the previous fiscal year.
 This increase can be attributed to multiple factors.
 An anticipated $5.5M of the total proposed budget increase is attributed to projected costs associated with the ongoing implementation effort to replace the existing program data tracking, reporting and invoicing system, LEEN.
 The remaining $3.07M additional proposed budget is attributed to greater customer demand in part due to the introduction of location-based eligibility verification, available capacity amongst installation vendors and the program average cost per job increasing.
 Average cost per job increase is associated to greater health and safety needs and increased materials/equipment pricing due to inflationary pressures and supply chain issues.

+Currently, the Program continues to experience these contributing factors at a greater rate than was projected at the start of this fiscal year.
+This has led Program administrative staff to request $2.48M in additional funding be added to the overall Program budget to ensure a steady continuation of Program services through the remainder of this fiscal year.

+Additionally, the aforementioned LEEN system replacement implementation is now further in development.
+At this point, with greater clarity regarding the extent of this effort, Program administrative staff anticipate unused funding, initially reserved for this project within PSE&G’s Admin budget.
+Given the projected impact, it was determined that the Program should shift the anticipated unused funding from the PSE&G’s Admin budget into PSE&G’s Incentives budget to be utilized on customer projects.

 Goals and Energy Savings